Cash Buyer. No Lender Restrictions.

 We Buy Unmortgageable Flats

-If a mortgage lender has declined to lend on your flat, or a buyer's sale has collapsed because of a survey or valuation, we can help.
+If a mortgage lender has declined to lend on your flat, or a buyer's mortgage application has failed because of a survey or valuation, we can help.
 As cash buyers we are not subject to any lender's requirements.

 Flat keys on a table after a sale has fallen through